 - Blue-and-Orange Morality: Grudges have set conditions for fulfillment, usually disproportionately high.
 Once that is fulfilled, as far as they're concerned the matter is settled, sometimes abandoning the fight and just going home secure in their success.
 There are all sorts of conditional rules as well; if a grudge target is killed by a human it's shameful, but if the human used a Dwarf-made weapon to do the deed it still counts as a Dwarf kill.

-- Bolt of Divine Retribution: One short comic in the Warhammer Monthly series involves two dwarf thanes who have an ancient grudge, which they ultimately decide to settle through a form of ritual combat in which their beards are tied together and they start bashing each other.
+- Bolt of Divine Retribution: One short comic in the Warhammer Monthly series involves two Dwarf thanes who have an ancient grudge, which they ultimately decide to settle through a form of ritual combat in which their beards are tied together and they start bashing each other.
 As they fight, they list off their respective grievances, only to ultimately realize they have no idea why the grudge was declared in the first place.
-They resolve to call the grudge off and unite their clans to be stronger... and then a nearby statue suddenly falls over on them, and as their beards are tied and they instinctively try to flee in different directions, they are crushed flat, with the comic's narration stating that this is divine punishment for daring to dishonor a grudge.
+They resolve to call the grudge off and unite their clans to be stronger... and then a nearby mechanism carrying one of their Book of Grudges suddenly falls over on them, and as their beards are tied and they instinctively try to flee in different directions, they are crushed flat, with the comic's narration stating that this is divine punishment for daring to dishonor a grudge.

-- Braids of Action: Female Dwarfs treat their hair like the men treat their beards, so the few times Female Dwarfs appear in artwork, they're portrayed with massive braids that reach down to their waists, sometimes even as long as they are tall.
+- Braids of Action: Female Dwarfs treat their hair like the men treat their beards, so the few times female Dwarfs appear in artwork they're portrayed with massive braids that reach down to their waists, sometimes even longer than they are tall.
 Male Dwarfs that grow their hair out tend to braid it too.

 - Conlang: The Dwarf language of Khazalid is the most thoroughly constructed of Warhammer's fictional languages.
 It is written with Norse-looking runes that represent Semitic-sounding triconsonantal pronunciation.
 Notably, unlike many fictional languages, Khazalid actually has its own slang as well.
 "Umgi" is the Dwarf word for "human", and the literal meaning of "Umgak" is "Like a human".
 But in common use, "Umgak" means "Poorly made", as in "Who made this Umgak weapon anyway?"